Limescale inhibitor for combination (combi) boilers

 thirty years of attending to hot water appliances that are encrusted with limescale

 A Siliphos dispenser doses the water with silicate-polyphosphate.
-So in 2003 we set
+In 2003 we set

 out to find the perfect Siliphos dispenser for combi boilers - and, after constant

 improvement, the CombiBuddy (and LimeStop) is the result.
-It’s copper rather than
+It’s stainless steel rather

-plastic, it has brass isolating valves, and there’s no need to replace the Siliphos!
+than plastic, and there’s no need to replace the Siliphos!

 Siliphos is a widely-trusted food-grade material proven time and again to inhibit

 limescale formation.
 Its ability to combat limescale deposits is really quite remarkable

 as it both lays down a protective layer on the walls of the supply piping and inhibits

 calcium deposits.
 The CombiBuddy is a stainless steel cylinder packed with Siliphos,

 which can be fitted prior to ANY combination boiler.
 It's even suitable for drinking